-- Agency's Policies and Protocols Addressing the Prison Rape Elimination Act (PREA) in the Operations Manual - Park's Street Policy 600 Crisis Management - HC Checklist for Coordinated Response to Incidents of Sexual Abuse - HC Checklist for Coordinated Response to Incidents of Sexual Harassment - Program Director interview - Staff interviews
+- Agency's Policies and Protocols Addressing the Prison Rape Elimination Act (PREA) in the Operations Manual - Park's Street Policy 600 Crisis Management - HC Checklist for Coordinated Response to Incidents of Sexual Abuse - HC Checklist for Coordinated Response to Incidents of Sexual Harassment - Post Incident Checklist Following an Allegation of Sexual Abuse - Program Director interview - Staff interviews

 The Park Street Program has a policy that provides information on how to effectively manage a youth in crisis.
-Policy 600 "Crisis Management" states, "In response to the crisis a team of staff which may include the youth's therapist, staff person on-call and Program Director or Clinical Director, CYFS Assistant Director, PREA Coordinator and youth's case worker will develop a plan to best address the situation either immediately or as a follow-up to the crisis situation.
+Policy 600 "Crisis Management" states, "In response to the crisis a team of staff which may include the youth's therapist, staff person on-call and Program Director/PREA Compliance Manager or Assistant Director, Home and Community Services Director, PREA Coordinator, Program Nurse, Consulting Psychiatrist, and youth's case worker will develop a plan to best address the situation either immediately or as a follow-up to the crisis situation."

-Park Street has a written coordinated response plans for responding to incidents of sexual abuse and incidents of sexual harassment.
+Park Street has written coordinated response plans for responding to incidents of sexual abuse and incidents of sexual harassment.
 The plan outlines responsibilities of staff first responders, the program supervisor, the PREA Compliance Manager, Howard Center human resources staff, the Agency PREA Coordinator, and the State of Vermont DCF.
 All staff are formally trained on their responsibilities during the required annual staff PREA training.
-Interviews revealed staff know how to immediately respond to allegations of sexual abuse and sexual harassment.
+Interviews revealed staff know how to appropriately and immediately respond to allegations of sexual abuse and sexual harassment.
 The agency PREA policy also provides detailed information on steps first responders must take when an allegation of sexual abuse is made.
+All staff interviews verified they fully understand the coordinated response protocol.

-Standard 115.366: Preservation of ability to protect residents from contact with abusers 115.366 (a)
+Standard 115.366: Preservation of ability to protect residents from contact with abusers